 What Is Considered Drunk Driving in Florida?

-- Reduced Reaction Time: Alcohol slows your brain’s ability to respond promptly, making it tough to react quickly to hazards, unpredictable traffic, or sudden slowdowns.
+- Reduced Reaction Time: Alcohol slows the brain’s ability to respond, making it harder to react to sudden hazards, unexpected traffic changes, or abrupt slowdowns.

-- Impaired Judgment: A driver under the influence is more likely to speed, tailgate, run stop signs, or make aggressive moves without recognizing the danger.
+- Impaired Judgment: A driver under the influence is more likely to speed, tailgate, run stop signs, or make aggressive moves without recognizing the risk.

-- Drowsiness and Fatigue: Alcohol-induced sleepiness destroys concentration, increases the chance of falling asleep behind the wheel, and contributes to inattention-related crashes.
+- Drowsiness and Fatigue: Alcohol-induced sleepiness destroys concentration and significantly raises the risk of falling asleep at the wheel.

 Establishing Liability in Drunk Driving Accident Cases

-- Establishing the Drunk Driver’s Impairment: Legal teams gather police records, chemical tests, and scene observations to confirm intoxication at the time of the collision.
+- Establishing the Drunk Driver’s Impairment: Police records, chemical tests, and officer observations can help confirm intoxication at the time of the collision.

-- Accident Reconstruction: When the accident sequence or cause is unclear, accident reconstruction experts can clarify how impairment contributed to the crash.
+- Accident Reconstruction: When the sequence of events is disputed, reconstruction experts can help clarify how impairment contributed to the crash.

-- Medical Records and Evidence: Hospital and physician records establish the extent and direct cause of your injuries, supporting claims for compensation related to all medical consequences.
+- Medical Records: Records from treating providers establish the extent and cause of your injuries, anchoring claims for economic and non-economic damages.

 Understanding Florida’s Dram Shop Laws in Drunk Driving Accident Cases

-Florida’s Dram Shop Act allows for civil claims not only against drunk drivers, but potentially against any business or individual that unlawfully supplied alcohol to an intoxicated person or minor—if that act contributed to a crash.
-In Ferry Pass, Pensacola, and throughout Walton County, this law often affects claims involving bars, nightclubs, or party hosts who serve obviously impaired guests.
-The stakes are especially high during local festivals, college events, and peak tourist periods common to our area.
+Florida’s Dram Shop Act allows civil claims not only against drunk drivers, but against establishments that unlawfully supplied alcohol, if that act contributed to a crash.
+In Pensacola, Ferry Pass, and Walton County, this law can affect claims involving bars, nightclubs, and restaurants, particularly during local festivals, college events, and peak tourist seasons.

-Frequently Asked Questions About Drunk Driving Accident Claims in Ferry Pass, FL
+Frequently Asked Questions About Drunk Driving Accident Claims in Pensacola, FL

-What Is the Statute of Limitations for Drunk Driving Accident Claims in Ferry Pass?
+What Is the Statute of Limitations for Drunk Driving Accident Claims in Pensacola?

 Can I Recover Damages If I Am Partially at Fault for a Drunk Driving Accident?

-How Does Crawford Law Help Clients After a Drunk Driving Accident in Ferry Pass?
+How Does Crawford Law Help Clients After a Drunk Driving Accident?

-Call (850) 220-2098 or fill out our online contact form today to schedule a free consultation.
+Ready to talk?
+Call (850) 220-2098 or fill out our online contact form to schedule your free consultation with a Pensacola drunk driving accident attorney.

 Our Settlements & Verdicts